Abdullah-Xyber/KAUST-SOC-APT29-Project/incident-response/containment/README.md

 Containment actions were performed in the following order:

 1. Isolate WS01 from the network.
-2. Stop the CALDERA agent process.
+2. Stop the CALDERA agent process on WS01.
 3. Stop the CALDERA agent on any other affected hosts.
 4. Disable the compromised account in Active Directory.
-5. Verify that all containment actions succeeded.
+5. Verify that the containment actions succeeded.
-6. Proceed to eradication only after verification.
+6. Proceed to eradication only after containment was completed.

 ---

 ## 1. Isolate the Compromised Endpoint

-The network adapter on **WS01** was disabled to prevent communication with other laboratory systems and the CALDERA server.
+The network adapter on **WS01** was disabled to prevent communication with the other laboratory systems and the CALDERA server.

 ```powershell
 Disable-NetAdapter -Name "Ethernet" -Confirm:$false
 ```

-The adapter status was then verified:
+The adapter status was checked using:

 ```powershell
 Get-NetAdapter | Select-Object Name, Status